tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 #### `ItemModelMapper.java` (LCOM5: 16)

-This class doesn’t have any attribute, and has 18 methods.
-Among the 18 methods, there are only two pairs of methods have invocation relationship.
-So the LCOM5 value of this class is calculated as 16 [`18 + (1 - 2) + (1 - 2)`], same as the result of SourceMeter.
+This class doesn’t have any attribute, but 18 methods.
+Among the 18 methods, there are only two pairs of methods having invocation relationship, thus the ratio implies this class must have a low ratio.
+By definition, the LCOM5 value of this class is calculated as 16 [`18 + (1 - 2) + (1 - 2)`], same as the result of SourceMeter.

 This class's cohesion is __logical cohesion__.
 This class performs a series of creation actions.
 While all creation methods create different type of object.
 They only map the parameters values onto the new-created object.

 #### `StringUtils.java` (LCOM5: 9)

-This class doesn’t have any attribute, and has 12 methods.
+This class doesn’t have any attribute, but 12 methods.
 Among the 12 methods, there is one method invoked by another three methods.
-The rest of methods don't have relationship to each other.
-So the LCOM5 value of this class is calculated as 9 [`12 + (1 - 4)`], same as the result of SourceMeter.
+The rest of methods are not related to each other, and the independency of those methods implies that this method might have a low cohesion.
+The LCOM5 value of this class is calculated as 9 [`12 + (1 - 4)`], same as the result of SourceMeter.

 This class's cohesion is __coincidental cohesion__.
 Although methods of this class are all about Strings, they are unrelated.
 Some methods format other type to String, while some methods just combine several Strings with a format, and some methods validate the input String and return Bool value.